WE INVEST IN INGREDIENTS BASED ON RENEWABLE INSTEAD OF FOSSIL RAW MATERIALS

 Fossil raw materials collected by extracting oil or gas from under the earth’s surface, where it has remained undisturbed for thousands or millions of years.
 Extraction brings captured CO2 to the planet’s surface, thereby at the end of the life cycle increasing the overall amount of CO2 in our atmosphere.

-Renewable (biomass) raw materials, come from plants growing today on the surface of our planet.
+Renewable (biomass) raw materials come from plants growing today on the surface of our planet.
 Plants capture CO2 from the air during their lifetime and use the carbon (along with water) as source.
 Plants then release oxygen back into the air.
 This process is called photosynthesis.
 The CO2 that a plant captures, the carbon uptake, is named biogenic carbon.
 At the end of the life cycle CO2 is then released again through combustion or degradation.
 This is called the closed carbon cycle.

 How can we decrease the amount of fossil sources for our ingredients?

-The biomass balance approach: an innovative path towards replacing fossil sources.
+The biomass balance approach: an innovative path towards replacing fossil sources

 What is the biomass balance approach and how can it help to replace fossil sources?

-To better understand the biomass balance approach, let us compare it to the sourcing of renewable electricity.
+To better understand the mass balance approach, let us compare it to the sourcing of renewable electricity.
 When paying for renewable electricity, it is not guaranteed that the electricity entering the home comes directly from renewable sources.
 But one can be sure that the equal amount of energy you buy is produced somewhere by green technologies.

 How can you be part of our journey?